sujonraihan/ibcs/Backup/README.md

 ## License

 This training material is provided under the CommVault Training License.
-Please refer to the license agreement for terms এবং conditions.
+Please refer to the license agreement for terms and conditions.

 ---